adamziel/Redmine-Todo-lists/README.md

 I use a local redmine installation to keep things organized.
 I created this plugin for myself, but I thought it might be useful for someone somewhere.

 By no means I am a rails programmer - this is the first piece of ruby code I wrote in my life and there are probably some horrible mistakes in there.
-I did it only because I desperately lacked some user-friendly interface for todos management and there was no plugin available for that.
+I didn't create this plugin as a perfect example of code for all to see, I created it because I desperately lacked some user-friendly interface for todos management and there was no plugin available for that.
 If you find any bugs, you are welcome to fork this repo or open a Pull Request.